The (de)-confinement transition in tachyonic matter at finite temperature: Tachyon Condensation and Confinement

-This result is plotted in Fig.~\ref{Fig3}.
+The color dielectric function in Eq.~(\ref{41}) is plotted in Fig.~\ref{Fig3}.
 As we have earlier shown that $V(r)=G(r)$ we can as well say that $V(r,T)=G(r,T)$.
-In this sense, we can clearly see from figure (\ref{Fig1}) and (\ref{Fig3}) that the confinement regime/tachyon condensation (at the places $r_*$ where $V(r_*)\equiv G(r_*)=0$) within $0\leq T\leq 0.9T_{c}$ coincides at $0.6\lesssim r \lesssim 2$.
-Also, the phase at $T=T_{c}$ and $V(r,T)=G(r,T)\equiv1/2$ does not correspond to the tachyon condensation.
-Thus, by comparing figures (\ref{Fig1}) and (\ref{Fig3}) we can identify that that the electric confinement is associated with tachyon condensation \cite{5}.
+In this sense, we can clearly see from figure ~\ref{Fig1} and ~\ref{Fig3} that the confinement regime/tachyon condensation (at $r\rightarrow r_*$ where $V(r_*)= G(r_*)\rightarrow0$) coincides.
+We observe from Fig.~\ref{Fig3} that the tachyon condensation corresponds to the minima of the curves $T=0, T_1 ,T_2, T_3, T_4$.
+It is worth noting that the smaller the minima the higher the depth of the curve and the higher the tachyon condensation, hence we have more tachyons condensing at $T=0$ and as the temperature increases the tachyons becomes gradually free until $T\geq T_c$.
+This regime also coincides with de-confinement phase as seen in Fig.~\ref{Fig1}.
+Thus, by comparing figures (\ref{Fig1}) and (\ref{Fig3}) we can identify that the electric confinement is associated with tachyon condensation \cite{5}.

-{\it Quark gluon plasma (QGP).} At large temperature the QCD matter is in a quark-gluon plasma state, and undergoes a confinement phase transition as the temperature cools down below a critical temperature.
-Before ending this section some further comments on the screening at $T>T_c$ are in order.
-One can check that the solution $\phi=e^{-m r}/\alpha$ satisfies Eq.~(\ref{37}) for large distances, i.e., $r\gg m^{-1}$ and $r\gg \left( {B}/{2A}\right)^{1/4}$.
-This imposes an interesting condition $m^2=A$, which means that $m=\alpha T$ for large temperatures, i.e., $T\gg T_c$.
-Now plugging this solution into (\ref{42}), integrating out in $r$ and expanding the result for large distance, the leading term gives us precisely the well known {\it color averaged potential} \cite{Heller:1997nqa}

-where in the last step we have identified the {\it electric screening mass} $m_e\sim g T$ --- Debye-type screening.
-Since from Eq.~(\ref{47}) we find $\lambda\sim g$ here we can naturaly identify $g\equiv 2\alpha$, to get the Eq.~(\ref{scr-me}) in the standard form.
-Above the critical temperature the confinement potential between a quark and an antiquark should be replaced by the color averaged potential.
-However, for numerical reasons one works with the {\it color singlet potential} which decreases slower with $1/r$ instead of $1/r^2$ given by the color averaged potential.
-The computation of the former potential is out of the scope of this paper.